cryptometa-source/FromZeroToBotYoutube/README.md

 6 - Security

 UDPDATE 3/7/25
 Beta access to our premiere open-source crypto bot toolkit, Tx Defi, is closed now, but you can catch our dev conversations on the discord https://discord.gg/B2qHQj3bVR.
 We're working tirelessly with the beta tester team to deliver the final product soon so stay peeled for updates.
+Launch date is still in the air due to the broader market downtrend, but this give us more time to mature the product, giving you the most value.
+-CM

 Full Bot Features & How-Tos will Include (Subscribers Only)